 Structural Integrity

-If the structural integrity of your property is so poor that it's verging on unsafe, then a knock down and rebuild is likely the way to go.
+If the structural integrity of a property is so poor that it's verging on unsafe, then a knock down and rebuild is likely the way to go.

 This was the case with The Arbor House, a modern, minimalist home built by Coldwells Build in 2022.
 It replaced a dilapidated 19th century stone coach house, which was plagued by chronic damp, rot and woodworm.
 As a nod to the past, a stone wall from the original building was preserved and incorporated into the home's outdoor colonnade.

-Get as much advice as you can before committing financially to a knockdown and rebuild.
-Speak to building surveyors and make a pre-planning application enquiry with your local council to find out whether your plans will comply with building regulations.
+Get as much advice as you can before committing to a knockdown and rebuild.
+Make a pre-planning application enquiry with your local council to find out whether your plans will comply.

 An external view looking at a contemporary, natural timber clad home from across a road.
 A stone wall encloses the home, which has a flat green sedum roof.